chromium/subspace/borrowck/DESIGN.md

 - Crubit [lifetime annotations](https://github.com/google/crubit/blob/main/docs/lifetime_annotations_cpp.md)
-- We also need to infer [elided lifetimes](https://github.com/google/crubit/blob/main/docs/lifetime_annotations_cpp.md#lifetime-elision-lifetime-elision) where there are no anotations.
+- We also need to infer [elided lifetimes](https://github.com/google/crubit/blob/main/docs/lifetime_annotations_cpp.md#lifetime-elision-lifetime-elision) where there are no annotations.

 # Exclusive mutability
 - To enforce exclusive mutability, any type with a mutable pointer inside